WebGateConsultingAG/AzureTabelUtils/README.md

 var typedTableClient = new TypedAzureTableClient<MyPoco>(tableClient);
 ```

-For all Examples, we are using a TypedAzureTableClient bound to MyPoco as generic.
+For all examples, we are using a TypedAzureTableClient bound to MyPoco as generic type.
 The following operations are provided:

 ### GetAllAsync()